‘Wildlife photography’ talk 7th Feb 2025

 Come along to a talk about ‘Why We Need Trees’ by Ben Hamlin, starts at 7.30pm on Friday 11th October in Froyle Village Hall.
 All welcome to this joint meeting with Froyle Gardening Club.

 Lead volunteer with the Woodland Trust, Ben is a retired teacher who had a Damascene moment whilst walking in Alice Holt, since when he has taken every opportunity to tell people about the importance of trees to us.
 He combined being Tree Warden for Binsted and volunteering for the Woodland Trust with being Mayor of Alton.
-With that background! the Q&A session at the end of the talk should prove really interesting!
+With a Q&A session at the end of the talk.

 Pond dipping Froyle 14th July 2024